 1/ Study on developing the conditions and transferable methods for an effective peer-learning program in the field of independent living skills

 The general idea of this output is to help service providers adopt a view enhancing adults with intellectual disabilities’ capacities by using the ‘experts-by-experience’ approach in order to support de-institutionalization.
 Service providers’ capacity to support adults with disabilities develop independent living skills can be eased through peer-learning, as long as it relies on clear conditions and adequate methods proven efficient.
-A group of former users with intellectual disabilities of Centre de la Gabrielle’ services (trainers as experts by experience), now living independently in the community, will thus come co-construct and share experience, design, implement and finally analyze a training session about independent living skills.
+A group of former users with intellectual disabilities of Centre de la Gabrielle’s services (trainers as experts by experience), now living independently in the community, will thus come co-construct and share experience, design, implement and finally analyse a training session about independent living skills.
 The trainees will be users supported by Centre de la Gabrielle at an early stage of the deinstitutionalisation process.

 2/ Step-by-step videoclips and training for people with disabilites, staff and parents on “How to develop independent living skills”

 The aim of this output is to design and test in the adult education and social service context a learner-centred interactive methodological tool – video clips – to enhance independent living skills of people with disabilities.